-Cities and their elected leaders play a critical role in education and childcare.
-While local elected officials rarely control their local education agencies, local elected officials have a huge stake in educational outcomes and the impact those outcomes have on the local economy and workforce.
-In addition, local elected officials have significant influence and can mobilize important resources to the benefit of local school systems.
+Cities and their elected leaders play a critical role in education and child care.
+While local elected officials rarely control their local education agencies, local elected officials have a huge stake in educational outcomes and the impact those outcomes have on the local economy, workforce, and civic strength.
+In addition, local elected officials have significant influence and can mobilize important resources to the benefit of local education systems.

-NLC supports all efforts to create effective and comprehensive early childhood development programs and high-quality education systems that ultimately provide individuals with the skills needed to secure meaningful employment and lifetime skills.
+NLC supports all efforts to create effective and comprehensive early childhood development programs and high-quality education systems that ultimately provide individuals with the skills needed to secure meaningful employment and long-term prosperity.

-NLC believes that the federal government, through funding and program support, should work the states and local communities to improve education in the United States.
-To ensure school readiness for all students, the federal government should ensure that local communities have sufficient resources to support families, and children and youth from ages zero to 18 years.
+NLC believes that the federal government, through funding and program support, should work with states and local communities to improve education in the United States.
+To ensure school readiness for all students, the federal government should ensure that local communities have sufficient resources to support families, and children and youth.